natcap/naturalcapitalproject.org/README.md

 # naturalcapitalproject.org

-Redirect our old domain to naturalcapitalproject.stanford.edu
+Redirect to the drupal-powered https://naturalcapitalproject.stanford.edu